Shuangliu, Chengdu: Demographics

 As of 2019, the district has an estimated population of 1,396,400, of which, 652,100 are hukou holders.
 In 2019, the district reported a rate of natural increase of 13.15 per thousand.

+Climate

 Economy

 The district reported a GDP of 96.205 billion Yuan for 2019, an 8.8% increase from 2018.
 The following table shows a breakdown of the district's GDP:

 The now-defunct China Southwest Airlines had its headquarters on the property of Shuangliu Airport.

 Education

 Colleges and universities

 Sichuan University's Jiang'an Campus is in the county.

 Southwest University for Nationalities maintains a campus near the airport.